Hello I am Zin and last weekend was the 2012 Portland Sidewalk Art Festival!

 Every year, the city closes down the main downtown street on the Saturday a week before Labor Day weekend and artists take over!
 Some years it is very hot, or rainy, but this year was perfect!

-You can see a whole slideshow of photographs of the festival!
-There are also a lot of slides of cars which was a different festival but somehow the pictures are all together in the same slideshow so you have to zip through some of them!
+You can see a whole slideshow of photographs of the festival! [no longer online] There are also a lot of slides of cars which was a different festival but somehow the pictures are all together in the same slideshow so you have to zip through some of them!
 Unless you like cars in which case you will have twice as much fun looking!

 Most of the art was of the “pretty art” variety – landscapes, animals, and a lot of Maine scenery which is fine, it is pretty!
 Not all of the artists are from Maine but I think only Maine people can win the Prizes!
 I would say all of the four prize winners were of the “pretty art” variety.
 I do not remember seeing any of the prize winners (there were three hundred artists and I did not even get to some of them) but they all have websites where you can see their work: